-We also appreciate that it comes with a removable Tencel cover to boost its thermal regulation and to wick away sweat.
+We also appreciate that it comes with a removable Tencel cover to boost its thermal regulation and to wick away perspiration.

 The only drawback with this pillow is that lightweight sleepers might find it a bit firm for them.
 Most of its previous buyers report that it helped with their bad shoulders and sore muscles.
 On the other hand, a couple of them found it a bit firm for their neck.

 Again, its big size could be a bother to your partner.

 - Ergonomic L-shape allows lots of sleeping options

 - Good enough to offer arm and back support too

 - Eliminates the need for a couple of pillows

 - Might be firm for some lightweight sleepers